 For residential level addiction treatment, there are not many valid reasons to receive care by a program not accredited by one of these two entities.
 In many ways, recovery involves themes of accountability to improve a person’s success.
 The healthcare program also needs to be held accountable for delivering best-practices in care.
 The absence of this accreditation likely points to substandard clinical care.

-The phrase ‘multi-disciplinary’ is commonly used in describing quality health centers.
+The phrase ‘multi-disciplinary’ is commonly used in describing quality addiction treatment centers.
 It basically means that there are clinicians from different schools of care involved in the team.
 A good example of a multidisciplinary healthcare team is that of a ‘Tumor Board’ for treating cancer.
 Such a team might include an oncologist, surgeon, pathologist, psychologist, and other available professionals.
 By collaborating around a person’s care needs, this tumor board is able to offer the client a balanced and thorough set of recommendations.

 Similarly, a good addiction treatment facility will have an entire team of clinicians, physicians, nurses, spiritual care, and family care gather in a boardroom to review cases.
 This ‘Clinical Think Tank’ allows the minds of our treatment center to come together in a dynamic way, reviewing cases down to very small details.
 Such a thorough approach allows us to plan and guide people with as many available resources and options we can muster.

 What all goes into a quality addiction treatment assessment?
 Let’s just say it’s a lot of things!
 A basic list used to build someone’s clinical evaluation should include: